Business and Capability modelling

 It is a simple way to represent what the university does in terms of its capabilities.
 These models are not new and have been used extensively in many industries over the last 25 years.
 What is new is a free-to-use UK HE version that was launched in April 2018.

 The model groups capabilities into five areas; strategy, teaching and learning, research, commercial activities and supporting services.
 These categorisations of how a university works were the result of over a years work undertaken by five universities and two consultancies.
 The Leigh Partnership were selected as one of those consultancies.

 What can I do with it?

 There are a number of standard scenarios; to map the current state of part or – more ambitiously – the whole university, to plot out which capabilities new ideas and initiatives would need and the links between them, or to impact assess large projects such as Student Record systems or Contact Management solutions.

 Having the model pre-built saves a huge amount of time.
 However the starting point is to customise it for your own institution.
-This is merely selecting which capabilities you want to work with, and the ensure they are contained in the right groupings.
+This is merely selecting which capabilities you want to work with, and ascertain if the model matches your organisational structure.

-Then a number of different analysis methods can be used depending on the scenario.
-These all are a combination of people, process, data and technology determined by outcome and audience.
+Then different analysis methods can be deployed depending on the scenario(s) chosen.
+These all are a combination of people, process, data and technology filtered by outcome and audience.